Boxpark: Boxpark Wembley

 A third Boxpark opened near Wembley Stadium in December 2018.
 Boxpark Wembley is the largest one yet, covering a floor area of 50,000 sq ft, with a 2,000-person capacity events space.
 Boxpark Wembley has 30 units, and 24 food and drink retail outlets have opened at the venue.
 As with Boxpark Croydon, the open hall/events space may be used for events such as music performances and screenings.
 It is regularly used as a fan zone for those attending football matches, concerts and other events held at Wembley.

 Boxpark Liverpool

 The first Boxpark outside London opened in the Baltic Triangle area of Liverpool on 19 April 2024.
+It is located in Cains Brewery Village operating on a 15-year lease, and the venue covers an area of 21,000 sq ft with a external terrace of 5,500 sq ft that may be used for dining and events.
+As with the other Boxparks, Boxpark Liverpool is used as a venue for a variety of events.